 “Seven” "Stands for the Whole!"
 Notes on Miller, the Seven Spirits and the Seven Churches

 Well, we had a good conversation after the meeting tonight, so I wanted to write and publish something about it.
 Here it is.
-I’m just mainly unedited, just to hit publish and send, all apologies for any imperfections.
+I’m mainly unedited, just to hit publish and send, all apologies for any imperfections.

 Quite a bit of learning anything is really just having access to materials, and caring enough to arriving at your own conclusions.

 I’m not saying anyone in our meeting was doing this, our people are really knowledgeable, they weren’t mumbling at all.
-I’m was referring to a common situation in the Christian world; an out-sourcing of responsibility in points of doctrine, a spiritual off-shoring— as though they’re saving time or money by not doing it themselves.
+I’m was referring to a common situation in the Christian world; an out-sourcing of responsibility in points of doctrine, a spiritual off-shoring— as though they’re saving time or labor by not doing it themselves.

 Religious Jews are known to do this also.
 They cite every maxim in the name of the Rabbi who said it, and think in so doing they are “saving the world.”